 RubyMine comes with a number of run/debug configuration types for the various running, debugging and testing issues.
-The user can create his/her own run/debug configurations of specific types.
+You can create your own run/debug configurations of specific types.

 Each run/debug configuration type has its own default settings.
 Whenever a new run/debug configuration of the respective type is created, it is based on these default settings.